 Contract terms of Weeklys will match those of standard options, including strike price increments, minimum tick increments, exercise style, and underlying.
 For example, cash-settled index Weeklys will generally be A.M.-settled and European-style exercise, while equity Weeklys are physical delivery, P.M.-settled, and American style exercise.
 For position limits, positions in Weeklys will be combined with those of standard options with the same underlying for calculation purposes.
 Margins for Weeklys will match those of standard options with the same underlying.

 3. How will I exercise Weeklys upon expiration?

-Open positions in equity and index Weeklys will expire on Fridays (OCC processing will occur on Fridays, not Saturdays).
+Open positions in equity and index Weeklys will expire on Fridays (OCC processing will occur on Fridays).

 Expiration processing at the OCC for expiring Index Weeklys will be comparable to Index Flex expiration processing.
 European style Index Weeklys will allow exercises only on the business day they expire (usually a Friday).
 Index Weeklys will be automatically exercised using the "standard index" automatic exercise threshold class.
 That is, like other index options, exercise-by-exception ("ex-by-ex") responses will not be allowed.